-MERMAID is a free web platform to collect, manage and analyze data on coral reef ecosystems.
+MERMAID is a free cloud-based platform to collect, visualize, and analyze data on coral reef ecosystems.
 MERMAID helps scientists, reef managers, communities, and governments quickly assess and track changes on coral reefs to monitor existing conservation efforts or identify new areas as conservation priorities.

 MERMAID is actively developed by the 501(c)(3) nonprofit Wildlife Conservation Society (WCS) and the geospatial consultancy Sparkgeo.
 It is continuously updated based on the knowledge, input, and needs of experts and stakeholders working directly with coral reef monitoring.
 MERMAID is an open-source application and all development code is available on GitHub.

-MERMAID supports benthic surveys (line intercept transect, point intercept transect, photo quadrat), fish surveys (belt transect), bleaching surveys (quadrat), and habitat complexity surveys (tape-and-chain).
-We are currently exploring options to support an invertebrate survey and standard point counts for reef fish.
+MERMAID supports benthic surveys (line intercept transect, point intercept transect, photo quadrat transect), fish surveys (belt transect), bleaching surveys (rapid assessment using quadrats), and habitat complexity surveys (visual scoring).
+We are currently implementing a macroinvertebrate survey.
 Have another survey you'd like to see us add?
 Please reach out.

 Yes.
 MERMAID is an online/offline platform and you can collect data completely offline in the field without an internet connection.
 Before going offline, make sure to setup your project, add users and test the offline functionality.
 You can also download a PDF of our help files when offline.
 Check out our documentation to find out more.